Doctors Note Logo

 • If heart disease has been ruled out and symptoms are recurring → Discuss anxiety evaluation with your doctor.

-• To better understand patterns in your symptoms and explore whether anxiety may be playing a role, you can use a free symptom checker for Hyperventilation Syndrome / Panic Attacks.
+• To better understand your symptoms and explore whether Hyperventilation Syndrome / Panic Attacks may be involved, you can use a free AI-powered symptom checker that takes just a few minutes.

 Speak to a Doctor